-LLC filing in Georgia takes between one to two weeks, depending on whether you filed online, by mail, or in person at the State Corporations Division.
+LLC filing in Georgia takes between one to two weeks, depending on whether you filed online, by mail, or in person at the Georgia Corporations Division.

 The quickest turnaround time is for those filings made online (usually between seven to ten business days).

-However, you can opt for expedited filing for an additional fee.
+However, you can opt for expedited filing by paying t an additional fee.

-As of July 2021, you can pay $100 for two business days of expedited service, $250 for same-day expedited service, and $1000 for one-hour expedited service.
+As of July 2021, you can pay the Georgia Corporations Diviision an extra $100 for two business days of expedited service, $250 for same-day expedited service, and $1000 for one-hour expedited service.

 Can I Be My Own Registered Agent in GA?

-A registered agent must be of legal age, and their physical street address must be in Georgia.
+A registered agent must be of legal age, and their physical business address must be in Georgia.

 A registered agent does not necessarily have to be a member of your LLC.
 It can also be someone from outside the business.